Tool Feature: Cordless Impact Drivers

 Rapid-fire rat-a-tat-tat delivers driving force

-Like a typical drill, an impact driver relies--at least initially--on the tool's motor and gearing to turn the chuck for drilling or driving.
-When the going gets tough, though, an impacter switches modes to engage the hammer-and-anvil system, shown at right, to kick its rotational power into overdrive.
+Like a typical drill, an impact driver relies—at least initially—on the tool's motor and gearing to turn the chuck for drilling or driving.
+When the going gets tough, though, an impacter switches modes to engage the hammer-and-anvil system, shown below, to kick its rotational power into overdrive.
 In impact mode, the chuck rotates much slower but with much greater torque.
 (Watch a free video that demonstrates this action in motion.)

 Pluses and minuses

 Impact drivers bring a lot of pluses to your shop, along with a few minuses.